Each year, many people travel to the Caribbean via yacht to take part in annual races or simply enjoy the winter sailing season.

 Party boats are a popular way for Belize's visitors to get out on the water for a few hours of fun without being in charge of the boat.
 Booze and dinner cruises usually take place on a party boat, but what many visitors don't realize is that party boats can be rented for private parties as well.
 Weddings, anniversaries, birthday parties, and product launches are all made more exciting when they are hosted on a party boat.
 These vessels vary in size, but can typically carry between 30 and 300 guests, there is usually a dance floor and either a DJ or live music, and food and beverages round out the amenities.

-If you want to experience some time on the open water, without the complications and cost involved with renting a boat you can take an excursion.
-Curious how long you'll spend on the water and what's included?
-See the table that follows to obtain contact phone numbers for area day sailing companies.
+If you want to spend a few hours on the water, without the cost and responsibility involved with renting a boat you can take an excursion.
+Take a look at the table below to find contact information for area excursion services.

 |Blackhawk Sailing Tours||(501) 607-0323||Front Street - Caye Caulker||Caye Caulker|